Formosos/xen-wallet/README.md

 1. `xenCrypto`: The address of the already deployed XENCrypto contract to utilize
 1. `walletImplementation`: The address of the already deployed XENWallet reference implementation.
 One wallet needs to be deployed in advance so all subsequent wallets can copy that contract's code
-1. `rescueFeeAddress`: Address which receives rescue fees from the contract

 #### `batchCreateWallets`